Can You Dye A Dress With Sequins? Ultimate Guide to Dyeing Sequin Dresses

 Dye Type

 Fabric dyes come in various types, including acid dyes, fiber-reactive dyes, and all-purpose dyes.
+Some dyes work better on natural fibers, while others are formulated for synthetics.

 Color Matching